ONLYOFFICE/api.onlyoffice.com/site/pages/Docs/Docs API/Usage API/Config/Editor/Customization/index.md

 ### submitForm.resultMessage

 Defines a message displayed after forms are submitted.
-The follwoing values are available:
+The following values are available:

 - **""** - the message will not be displayed;
 - **null / undefined** - the default message will be displayed;